 This vaccine is also registered for use in:

 Men who have sex with men and people who are immunocompromised are at higher risk of contracting HPV infection and are therefore also recommended to receive the HPV vaccine.

-The HPV vaccine is given as an injection into the top of the arm.
+The HPV vaccine is given as an injection into the top muscle of the upper arm.